-- Materials: Wooden valise, Lambda photograph laminated, glass, 10 Antarctica World Passports, hand turned wooden passport stamp with rubber embossed motif.
-Edition of 25
+Materials: Wooden valise, Lambda photograph laminated, glass, 10 Antarctica World Passports, hand turned wooden passport stamp with rubber embossed motif.
+Limited edition of 25

-The edition of this small valise containing ten Antarctica World Passports takes the form of a kit, to be issued to every person wishing to become a citizen of this continent and allowing them to travel freely throughout the world.
-On deliverance it will request in return that each citizen take responsibility for their actions.
-The new world citizen will dedicate him or herself to combat all acts of barbarity, to fight against intimidation and poverty, to support social progress, to protect the environment and endangered species, to safeguard human dignity and to defend the inalienable rights to liberty, justice and peace in the world.
+This portable passport office contains 10 Antarctica World Passports and 2 hand-turned wooden stamps with rubber embossed designs.
+The passports may be issued to persons wishing to become a world citizen and who agree to the basic principles of the Antarctica World Citizenship: to combat all acts of barbarity, to fight against intimidation and poverty, to support social progress, to protect the environment and endangered species, to safeguard human dignity and to defend the inalienable rights to liberty, justice and peace in the world.

 Passport holders may also join the online community.